Glorious Day!

 tacking

-There many more photos from which you could choose to better understand tacking but this one worked for me.
+There were many more photos from which you could choose to better understand tacking but this one worked for me.

 Sailing a boat: There is a goal.
 There is a course that is plotted to get to the goal.
 But then the wind blows.
 Start tacking.
 Progress can be slowed but it is still progress.